The Battle of Quebec: the plains of Abraham

 England and English would become a dominant world force.
 The US and most of what would become Canada would became an English speaking area.

-Meanwhile the British victors, in respect of the French military’s able defence in years of battle, decided to allow the citizenry to retain their language and Catholic religion, and civil laws.
+Meanwhile the British victors, realizing that English colonisers were slow in coming, needed the cooperation of the French citizenry and to reduce threats of possible revolts, decided to allow the citizenry to retain their language, Catholic religion, and French legal system in civil cases.

-Soon Scottish and English colonists, businessmen, engineers would migrate to Montreal and transform it into the economic centre of Canada, and also establish several smaller towns and cities to the south and north.
+Eventually Scottish and English colonists, businessmen, and engineers would migrate to Montreal and transform it into the economic centre of Canada, and also spread out to establish dozens of smaller towns and cities to the south and north.

 However, what is now the province of Quebec remains a mostly French-speaking region.